 “Give my greetings to Priscilla and Aquila, my co-workers in the ministry of Christ Jesus.”
 Romans 16:3 (NLT)

-I have a list of Biblical heroes, great men and women of God that were used mightily to change history, save nations, and live courageously.
-We could all name off a list of great heroes like Abraham, Moses, Joshua, David, Esther, Peter, Paul and Mary – just to mention a few!
-Among these giants of the faith, I’m particularly impressed with a married couple, Aquila and Priscilla.
-I love the description one author wrote about them and the challenge they present to every Christian couple that elevates God’s purpose in marriage:
+Like you, I have my own list of Bible heroes, those great men and women of God that were used mightily to change history, save nations, and lived courageously.
+We could all name off a list of them like Abraham, Moses, Joshua, David, Esther, Peter, Paul and Mary (not the folk singers of the ’60s) just to mention a few.
+Among these giants of the faith, I’m particularly impressed with a married couple named Aquila (the husband) and his wife, Priscilla.
+I love the description of them that Paul gives as “… my co-workers in the ministry of Christ Jesus.” and the challenge they present to every Christian couple that elevates God’s purpose in marriage.